-When $A$ is a $G$-$C^*$-algebra, we can define its deformation by $A_\omega = (A \otimes C(G)_\omega)^G$.
+When $A$ is a $G$-C$^*$-algebra, we can define its deformation by $A_\omega = (A \otimes C(G)_\omega)^G$.
 We may expect similar phenomenons in this context too, but we lack nontrivial examples in this context.
-For example, the $\U(1)$-valued $2$-cocycles on the duals of semisimple compact Lie groups which can be perturbed to the trivial one are always induced from the dual of the maximal torus~\citelist{\cite{MR996457}\cite{arXiv:1011.4569}}.
+For example, there is a good reason to believe that the $\U(1)$-valued $2$-cocycles on the duals of semisimple compact Lie groups which can be smoothly perturbed to the trivial one are always induced from the dual of the maximal torus~\citelist{\cite{MR996457}\cite{MR2844801}}.
 In general, suppose that $H$ is a subgroup of $G$ and $\omega$ is a cocycle in $L(H) \otimes L(H) \subset L(G) \otimes L(G)$.
-Then we have the natural identification $C(G)_\omega = \Ind^G_H C(H)_\omega$ which leads to $A_\omega \simeq (\Res^G_H A)_\omega$ for any $G$-$C^*$-algebra $A$.
+Then we have the natural identification $C(G)_\omega = \Ind^G_H C(H)_\omega$ which leads to $A_\omega \simeq (\Res^G_H A)_\omega$ for any $G$-C$^*$-algebra $A$.
 Hence we can reduce the computation to $\hat{H}$ which is an ordinary discrete group if $H$ is commutative.
 We note that a recent work of Kasprzak~\cite{MR2736961} handles this situation. \end{rmk}

 \begin{rmk} The compact quantum groups $C^*_r(\Gamma)$ can be characterized as the commutative ones among the general compact quantum groups.
 The arguments in Section~\ref{sec:K-thry-isom-omega-deformations} depend on this commutativity in the following way.
-If $G$ is a compact group as above and $A$ is a $C^*$-algebra endowed with an action $\alpha$ of $G$, we can define the deformation of $A$ by taking the fixed point algebra $(A \otimes C(G)_\omega)^{\alpha \otimes \lambda^\omega}$.
+If $G$ is a compact group as above and $A$ is a C$^*$-algebra endowed with an action $\alpha$ of $G$, we can define the deformation of $A$ by taking the fixed point algebra $(A \otimes C(G)_\omega)^{\alpha \otimes \lambda^\omega}$.
 When $G$ is commutative, this algebra is invariant under $\alpha$ (or $\lambda_\omega$) by

 Then we can take the crossed product $G \ltimes_\alpha (A \otimes C(G)_\omega)^{\alpha \otimes \lambda^\omega}$, which is isomorphic to the corresponding algebra for the case $\omega = 1$.
 This way we can reduce the problem of $(A \otimes C(G)_\omega)^{\alpha \otimes \lambda^\omega}$ to the corresponding one for the actions of $\hat{G}$ on $G \ltimes_\alpha (A \otimes C(G))^{\alpha \otimes \lambda}$. \end{rmk}